syncfusion-content/winui-docs/winui/AutoComplete/Leading-and-Trailing-view.md

 ---
 layout: post
-title: Leading and Trailing View with WinUI AutoComplete | Syncfusion
+title: Leading and trailing view in WinUI AutoComplete | Syncfusion
-description: Learn here all about Leading and Trailing View support in Syncfusion WinUI AutoComplete control and more.
+description: Learn how to add leading and trailing view in Syncfusion WinUI AutoComplete control and more.
 platform: WinUI
 control: SfAutoComplete
 documentation: ug
 ---

 # Leading and Trailing View in WinUI AutoComplete (SfAutoComplete)

-This section explains about the Leading and Trailing view support available in [AutoComplete](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html).The `Leadingview` appears before the `AutoComplete` selection area and `Trailingview` appears after the `AutoComplete` selection area.
-Any content, such as an icon, image, button, or other control, can be displayed in the `Leadingview` and `Trailingview`.
+This section explains about the leading and trailing view support available in [AutoComplete](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html).The `LeadingView` appears before the `AutoComplete` selection area and `TrailingView` appears after the `AutoComplete` selection area.
+Any content, such as an icon, image, button, or control, can be displayed in the `LeadingView` and `TrailingView`.

 ## Leading View

-The below code shows how to include the `Leadingview` in `AutoComplete`.
+The below code shows how to include the `LeadingView` in AutoComplete.

 {% tabs %}
 {% highlight xaml %}